 If you apply before the 15 March for a P1 or S1 place the following school session, we will write to you by 30 April with a decision.
-Mid session applications will be decided within 28 days of receipt.
+Mid session applications will be decided within two months of receipt.

 Placing request by young person over 16 years of age

 Young people who have reached the age of 16 years are entitled to make their own placing request application.

 Applications from parents of young people aged 16 or over will not be processed unless:

 - the young person has given their consent to the application being made on their behalf